Gincoolwant/plusleague/README.md

 ## 🌟Features
 ### Schedule Source
-+ Utilizes Axios and Cheerio for web scraping from the Plus League official website.
++ Utilizes Axios and Cheerio for web scraping from the Plus-League official website.
 ### Login and Registration
 + User registration and login functionality with flash message error prompts.
 + Secure password storage using bcrypt.